What Is a Complete Sentence?

 John fell when he tripped over a bowl.

-You should notice that, on its own, “he tripped over a bowl” is a complete sentence; however, if you say, “when he tripped over a bowl," it no longer makes sense by itself.
-You would wonder, “When he tripped over a bowl… what happened?
+Notice that, on its own, “he tripped over a bowl” is a complete sentence; however, if you say, “when he tripped over a bowl," does not make sense by itself.
+It makes you wonder, “When he tripped over a bowl… what?… what happened when he tripped over a bowl?

 In addition, the complete sentence is still “John fell,” and “when he tripped over a bowl” now works as an adverb (specifically, a time adverb) showing the time the action occurred.

-You now have an independent clause, “John fell” and a dependent clause (specifically, an adverbial clause) attached to it.
-The adverbial clause depends on the independent clause to make sense.
-That is why that part of the sentence is called a dependent clause.
+In the above example, you have an independent clause, “John fell” and a dependent clause attached to it.
+The dependent clause depends on the independent clause to make sense.
+That is why it is called a dependent clause.

 John fell when he tripped over the bowl [which bowl?].